fabianmartins/alienattack.workshop/README.md

 # AWS Alien Attack Workshop

-Welcome to the AWS Alien Attack workshop (beta version).
+Welcome to the AWS Alien Attack workshop.

-The purpose of AWS Alien Attack is to create a fun environment where you can test and think about different aspects of serverless architectures for (near) real-time ingesting and processing of data at AWS.
-You can use Alien Attack to think, exercise, and talk about best practices for development, about security, databases and so on.
+The purpose of AWS Alien Attack is to create a fun environment where you can test and think about different aspects of serverless architectures for near real-time data processing pipelines at AWS.
+You can use Alien Attack to think, exercise, discuss, and talk about best practices for development, about security, databases, and so on.

-Customers and partners willing to schedule a private session (20+ attendees) should contact their respective Account Manager (AM), Partner Development Manager (PDM), AWS Solutions Architect (SA) or AWS Partner Solution Architect (PSA).
-The Immersion Day is delivered at no cost and it is a great opportunity to learn and discuss about real-time data processing pipelines using AWS.
+Customers and [AWS Partners](https://aws.amazon.com/partners/) willing to schedule a private session (20+ attendees) should contact their respective Account Manager (AM), Partner Development Manager (PDM), AWS Solutions Architect (SA) or AWS Partner Solution Architect (PSA).
+The Immersion Day is delivered at no cost.

+Please read the license terms inclosed.

 ![Markdown preferences pane](./images/alienattack.architecture.png)